meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, all searchable indexes from the signing API Key will be searchable by the tenant token and MeiliSearch will apply the filter definition before applying the search parameters added by the end user.
+> In this case, all searchable indexes from the signing API Key are searchable by the tenant token and MeiliSearch will apply the filter rule before applying the search parameters added by the end user.

 ```json
 {